 How to Move an Armoire

 Moving an armoire may be challenging for many reasons, including getting such a large piece of furniture to fit through doorways and stairwells.
-The first thing to do is to measure the outside dimensions of your armoire and then measure the doorways and the stairwells.
+The first thing to do is to measure the outside dimensions of your cabinet, as well as the doorways and the stairwells.

 If it will fit, empty and remove the drawers and other removable parts.
 Then, on the outside, unscrew and remove any mirrors or glass.
 You may also want to remove the doors or secure them with strapping to prevent them from opening.

-Remove any shelves from the armoire, and if necessary, the back panel will come off as well.
+Remove any shelves, and if necessary, the back panel will come off as well.
 Wrapping each piece in furniture pads or blankets will protect the surfaces from being scratched or damaged.
-Label each piece as you pack it, so you will know where it goes when you reassemble the armoire.
+Label each piece as you pack it so you will know where it goes when you reassemble the piece.

 The weight of a wooden armoire may require at least two people or three to maneuver it.
-Place a dolly underneath the armoire and slowly tilt it back to secure it.
-Make sure the armoire is balanced before you start moving it.
-If you need to go up or down stairs, be very careful and plan ahead.
-It is best to have someone on each side of the armoire to help guide it and prevent it from tipping over.
+Place a dolly underneath and slowly tilt it back to secure it.
+Make sure it is balanced before you start moving it.
+If you need to go upstairs or downstairs, be very careful and plan ahead.
+It is best to have someone on each side to help guide it and prevent it from tipping over.

 An armoire is more than the original large, ornate, and bulky pieces they were originally.
 Today, there are armoires to fit any purpose, any interior design, and any space requirement.
 Don’t underestimate the versatility of these useful and beautiful pieces of furniture.